 Whole Wheat Carrot Biscuits For Tiny Tums

-When we lived in England, a ‘biscuit’ was what would be known as a ‘cookie’ in the US.
+Here in England, a ‘biscuit’ is what would be known as a ‘cookie’ in the US.

-Here in the Bahamas, however, the word ‘biscuit’ is generally used in the same way as in America – it means a little bread, made with a leavening agent and is pretty much the same thing as what the British would describe as a ‘scone’.
+In the US, however, a biscuit is a little bread, made with a leavening agent.
+It’s pretty much the same thing as what the British would describe as a ‘scone’.

 To Make Whole Wheat Carrot Biscuits for Your Baby You Will Need…